sameert89/NG-EGN/README.md

   appear.
 - Select it, then Review and Assign the Role.

+### Scaling for Userbase

+By default the MQTT broker has 1 user 1 hour limitation, however this is impractical for any production usecase, this can be scaled in the MQTT broker configurations.

+- Head over to the MQTT broker section (Settings => Configuration) of the Event Grid Namespace we have created.
+There are several options, like session expiry time (default 1hr) and per username users.
+Set the expiry time according to your ingress, The number of users per username sets the number of concurrent connections allowed through the broker.
+Generally keeping it one is fine, since in frontend of the POC we are dynamically generating the username.
+- In the scale section, throughput units can be configured (compute units that handle pub-sub execution).
+MQTT broker may cause throttling in case there are too many users, but this won't happen until tens of thousands of simultaneos sockets are established.

 ## Getting JWT from the Graph API

 Now its time to test things and try to get a bearer token from the API.
 For this